living-room-2-new-house-hertfordshire-by-De-Hasse-Architectural-and-Interior-Design.jpg

 blue-bedroom-new-house-hertfordshire-by-De-Hasse-Architectural-and-Interior-Design.jpg

-A 2.8m long dining table was designed to offer a clean, white contrast to the flooring and ties together the kitchen and sofa’s beyond.
+The joinery design throughout the house embodies simplicity and a natural palette of oak finishes, whilst much of the lighting is concealed.
+A 2.8m long dining table was designed to offer a clean, white contrast to the flooring and ties together the kitchen and sofas beyond.

 bathroom-lighting-new-house-hertfordshire-by-De-Hasse-Architectural-and-Interior-Design.jpg